AfiyaSufi/stock-app/README.md

 ## Tradeoffs and learnings

-- JSON-first made it quick to get a working UI and charts; migrating to SQL unlocked CRUD and performance.
-- Charting in tests requires jsdom shims (canvas + ResizeObserver) for Chart.js; added in test setup.
+- I started with the JSON file to move fast and show value quickly.
+It let me get the UI and chart on screen with almost no setup.
+The tradeoff is that it’s read‑only and can get slow as the file grows.
+- Switching to SQLite added real CRUD and faster queries.
+The cost was a bit more plumbing (models, importer, endpoints) and thinking about indexes.
+- Chart.js was a good fit: small, flexible, and works well with React.
+In tests you do need a canvas/ResizeObserver shim so jsdom doesn’t crash.
-- On Windows, CRLF line endings can trip Prettier; enforced LF in .prettierrc to keep lint clean.
+- On Windows, line endings can be noisy.
+Enforcing LF with Prettier kept lint clean and diff noise low.
-- Virtualizing table rows keeps DOM light with large datasets.
-- Indexing (trade_code, date) and server-side pagination are essential for snappy queries.
+- Virtualized rows kept the table smooth with lots of data; it’s a little more code than a plain table, but worth it for responsiveness.
+- An index on (trade_code, date) plus server‑side pagination made "list + filter" feel instant.

 ## Challenges

-- Handling numeric fields sometimes provided as strings with commas; normalized at the edge.
+- Some numbers came in as strings (often with commas).
+I cleaned them at the edges so both the chart and DB see real numbers.
-- Coordinating dual axes (price vs volume) and readable ticks/labels.
+- Dual axes (price vs volume) can be cluttered if labels aren’t tuned.
+Tightening ticks and adding captions made them readable.
-- Ensuring Jest runs smoothly with React 18 + SWC + automatic JSX runtime.
+- Jest + React 18 + SWC needed the automatic JSX runtime and a couple of shims (canvas, ResizeObserver) to run chart tests reliably.

 ## Tests and lint